An Apostle, Sir Anthony van Dyck, c.1618

 Green Drove, Pewsey, with the Pewsey White Horse, south of the village

 Today's gospel reminds me of experiences as a seminarian while on Peregrinatio pro Christo with the Legion of Mary, in St Anne's Parish, Edge Hill, Liverpool, in 1963, in St Fergus' Parish, Paisley, Scotland in 1965 and in Holy Family Parish, Pewsey, Wiltshire, England, in 1966.
-Peregrinatio pro Christo, or PPC, is a programme of the Legion of Mary that began in 1969 when Legionaries gave up a week or two of their summer vacation to do full-time Legion work in another country.
-The name comes from the motto that inspired St columban and many Irish missionary monks, Peregrinari pro Christo, 'to be a pilgrim for Christ.
+Peregrinatio pro Christo, or PPC, is a programme of the Legion of Mary that began in 1958 or 1959 when Legionaries gave up a week or two of their summer vacation to do full-time Legion work in another country.
+The name comes from the motto that inspired St Columban and many Irish missionary monks, Peregrinari pro Christo, 'to be a pilgrim for Christ.
 Blessed John XXIII quoted this in a letter to the Irish Hierarchy in 1961 on the occasion of the Patrician Year, commemorating 1,500 years of the Catholic faith in Ireland.
 In the same letter he specifically referred to the involvement in this spirit of the Society of St Columban in Latin America.
 (Thanks to Shane for the link).

 Many of us in the seminary, including some of the priests, used to go for a week or two during our summer break.
 Like the apostles, we depended on the hospitality of parishioners for board and lodging.
 In my three experiences I was in parishes and the main work was going from house-to-house in pairs, rather like what the Apostles were sent by Jesus to do in today's gospel.
 Legionaries never work alone.
 Occasionally people would close their door once we announced who we were but very few were impolite.
 Some would give us a warm welcome.